Flambeau front page, February 12, 1960

 A Florida State University student revealed yesterday he has applied for admission to Florida A&M University.

-Alan Breitler, Miami Beach Senior, said he submitted an application for summer session about a month ago and intends to enroll at the Negro institution if accepted.
+Alan Breitler, Miami Beach Senior, said he submitted an application for the summer session about a month ago and intends to enroll at the Negro institution if accepted.

 This is believed to be the first attempt by a white Florida student to enter the Negro college.

-Breitler, who plans to graduate from FSU in June. said conversations with students of another race would be intellectually stimulating.
+Breitler, who plans to graduate from FSU in June, said conversations with students of another race would be intellectually stimulating.

 Explaining his reasons, he declared: